-- DHB (Legal) Definition of solicitation of a romantic relationship - FFH (LOCAL) and FFH (Regulation)
+- Definition of solicitation of a romantic relationship in DHB (legal) and text of DF (Legal) - FFH (LOCAL) and any applicable regulation

 Reporting Suspected Child Abuse

 Policies DG, FFG, GRA

 All employees with reasonable cause to believe that a child's physical or mental health or welfare has been adversely affected by abuse or neglect, as defined by Texas Family Code §261.001, are required by state law to make a report to a law enforcement agency, Child Protective Services (CPS), or appropriate state agency (e.g., state agency operating, licensing, certifying, or registering the facility) within 48 hours of the event that led to the suspicion.
 Alleged abuse or neglect involving a person responsible for the care, custody, or welfare of the child (including a teacher) must be reported to CPS.